surfsoft/ClipperRaceTracker/README.md

 # Clipper Race Tracker Client

-This is an ESP8266 connected to an AdaFruit NeoPixel 8x8 matrix.
+This is an ESP8266 IoT controller connected to an AdaFruit NeoPixel 8x8 matrix.
-It uses the service above to display the current race position of your selected boat.
+It uses the service above to display the current race position of a selected boat.

-I can, on request, supply a kit comprising a pre-flashed ESP8266 together with a NeoPixel 8x8 matrix and connecting wires.
-You'll need to assemble these items, (instructions provided) and connect a USB 3 power supply (not provided).
-Optionally you can add a case and/or a LiPo battery for mains-free use (the USB charger charges the LiPo when both are plugged in).

-Once it is all powered up all you have to do is configure it:
-- Connect it to your local WiFi
-- Choose your boat on the configuration page

-And that's it.
-The display updates regularly from the web and its configuration is preserved when turned off.